 --------------------------------

 Hypothesis 3 stated that organizational climate for innovation would be positively related to creativity.
-This was not supported by the data.
-Hypothesis 4, however—which posited a positive relationship between employees’ well-being and creativity—was strongly supported by the data.
-A positive and significant relationship between the two was found for both self-reported and principal-reported creativity in Survey 1 and for self-reported creativity in Survey 2 (see Table 5).
+The data did not support this.
+Hypothesis 4, however –which posited a positive relationship between employees’ well-being and creativity– was strongly supported by the data.
+A positive and significant relationship between the two was found for both self-reported and principal-reported creativity in Survey 1 and self-reported creativity in Survey 2 (see Table 5).

-Hypothesis 5 predicted a negative relationship between psychological contract breach and creativity, but was rejected based on the data.
+Hypothesis 5 predicted a negative relationship between psychological contract breach and creativity but was rejected based on the data.
 Hypothesis 6 stated that perceived obligations for relational contracts (between employer and employee) would be positively related to creativity, while perceived obligations for transactional contracts (between employer and employee) would be negatively associated with creativity.
-This hypothesis was supported by the results for only one of the four obligation variables.
-Employee relational obligations were related to self-reported creativity in Studies 1 and 2, but not related to principal-reported creativity in Survey 1.
+The results supported this hypothesis for only one of the four obligation variables.
+Employee relational obligations were related to self-reported creativity in Studies 1 and 2 but not to principal-reported creativity in Survey 1.

 5. Discussion